chefxxx/jetbrains_ispc/README.md

 ## 📊 Results

-The program was run with different implementations (serial C++, ISPC, and ISPC tasks) and generated output images (`.ppm`).
+The program was run on MacBook M2 with different implementations (serial C++, ISPC, and ISPC tasks) and generated output images (`.ppm`).
 Performance was measured in **million CPU cycles**, and speedups were calculated relative to the serial version.

 ### Example Run: n = 71